 - Garnish: blood orange wheel

-Add all the ingredients except the Champagne to a shaker with ice and shake until well-chilled.
+Add the tequila, Cointreau, St-Germain, blood orange juice, lime juice and bitters to a shaker with ice and shake until well-chilled.

 Strain into a wine glass filled with fresh ice.